plashchynski/OtoDecks/REPORT.md

 You can drag and drop files from the library into the deck.
 This is done by allowing a library item to be dragged by overriding the `juce::TableListBoxModel::getDragSourceDescription` method in the `LibraryComponent` class.
 An information about the dragged item is stored in a XML-serialized `juce::ValueTree` object.
 The dragged object received by overriding the `juce::TextDragAndDropTarget::itemDropped` method in the `DeckGUI` class.
 The `DeckGUI` unserializes the `juce::ValueTree` object from a XML string received by `itemDropped` as an argument, get the item's file path, finally loads the file into the deck.

-#### R3E: The music library persists so that it is restored when the user exits then restarts the application ❌
+#### R3E: The music library persists so that it is restored when the user exits then restarts the application ✅

+This functionality is implemented in `LibraryComponent::saveLibrary` and `LibraryComponent::loadLibrary` methods.
+The `saveLibrary` method serializes the `allItems` vector into a `juce::ValueTree` object and then saves it to a binary file `OtoDecksLibrary.otdl` in a user's Documents directory.
+This is an OS-independent to save a file.
+The `loadLibrary` method loads the saved file and then deserializes the `juce::ValueTree` object into the `allItems` vector.
+The library saved each time a new file is added to the library.
+The library is loaded when the application starts.

 ### R4: Implementation of a complete custom GUI ❌